muratk3n/thirdwave/en/README.md

 ---

 This guy has such a smug face.
-He could play that "Bob Rumson" role, in the M. Douglas movie, he was Prez etc and this guy would be the Rep oppo.
+He could play that "Bob Rumson" role ez, in the M. Douglas movie, he was Prez etc and this guy would be the Rep oppo.

 ---